Queuing Theory: basic examples

 go!(s, 7)

-Clients still arrive once every 1 time unit, but now their queue is infinite.
-The simulation duration is defined in the go!(s, 7)
+Customers still arrive once every 1 unit of time, but now their queue is endless.
+The duration of the simulation is defined in the command go!(s, 7) like 7 units of time.

-Let's add a counter of clients to our model.
-To do this we need to define the structure CounterState
+Let's add a customer counter** to our model.
+To do this, we will need to define the structure CounterState, which will be initialized for the dispatcher Scheduler when creating it.

-It should be noted that redefining already created structures usually requires reloading the Julia kernel (e.g. by means of GUI Engee).
+It is worth considering that redefining already created structures usually requires a reboot of the Julia kernel (for example, using the Engee GUI).

 using EventSimulation